materialsvirtuallab/nano106/README.md

 You can explore the notebooks using the excellent online ipython notebook viewer.
-To begin, go to this [link](http://nbviewer.ipython.org/github/materialsvirtuallab/nano106/tree/master/lectures/) which points to the root lectures directory.
+To begin, go to this [link](http://nbviewer.ipython.org/github/materialsvirtuallab/nano106/tree/master/lectures/) which points to the root lectures directory and this [link](http://nbviewer.ipython.org/github/materialsvirtuallab/nano106/tree/master/problem_sets/) which points to the problem sets directory.

 ## Acknowledgements